 If just the R/B# pin is used to determine programming completion, the last page of the program sequence must use the PROGRAM PAGE (10h) command instead of the CACHE PROGRAM (15h) command.
-If the CACHE PROGRAM (15h) command is the cache programming sequence, status register bit 5 must be used to determine when programming is complete (see Figure 19 on page 29).
+If the CACHE PROGRAM (15h) command is used every time, including the last page of the programming sequence, status register bit 5 must be used to determine when programming is complete (see Figure 19 on page 29).